A note on thermodynamics of the production processes: Heuristic model of the production process

 \centerline{\bf Figure 1 \ Scheme of the production process}

-{\sl To produce a thing or service, apart from the production equipment $K$, one needs raw materials (ores, water, air, energy carriers and so on), worker efforts $L$ and machine work $P$.
+{\sl The open thermodynamic system is being realized as a set of appliances for the matter transformations.
+To produce a thing or service, apart from the production equipment $K$, one needs raw materials (ores, water, air, energy carriers and so on), worker efforts $L$ and machine work $P$.
 These factors are closely related to technology (the characteristics $\overline{\lambda}$ and $\overline {\varepsilon}$ ), embodied in the production equipment.
 The useful output of the production process $Y$ is a monetary estimate of the collection of useful things and services produced.
-Production processes are accompanied by heat and pollution emissions, but this is a separate issue; the 'useful' side of production is addressed in the Letter.} \hrule
+Production processes are accompanied by heat and pollution emissions, but this is a separate issue; the 'useful' side of production is addressed in the article.} \hrule

+index in thermodynamic terms.
+An assembly of production equipment that is a specific embodiment of a technology can be viewed as a body of an open thermodynamic system.

+The production equipment is an essential part of modern enterprises.
+However, it remains inactive until the efforts of workers and the energy input from external sources are applied.
+Historically, classical political economists (Smith, 1776/1976; Marx, 1887/1954) have chosen among the three factors, listed as input on Figure~1, the combined efforts of people --- labour $L$ (efforts and work) --- as the sole source of value.
+This was the perfect solution until machines started to dominate production processes.
+In order to solve the problems arising, while understanding production processes at the machine production stage, researchers added another factor to their description, coming to relation (1).

+The thermodynamic approach takes into account fluxes of energy coming to the production system from external sources.
+The primary production energy is distributed throughout the production system, losing most of its amount during various transfers.
+Only a small portion of the total energy $P$ consumed in production appears to reach production devices (Pokrovskii, 2003; 2018, Section 2.5).
+This small amount truly replaces labour in production processes and plays the role of an important production factor.
+It was a crucial decision to separate the substitutive work and introduce it as a production factor $P$ into the theory.
+Therefore, behind the substituting labour with capital, situates substituting labour with the work of production equipment.

+To keep the production system in operation, one needs in fluxes of external resources: the fluxes of substances and the two forms of fluxes of energy, one of them is labour $L$ --- efforts and work of people; the other --- the work done by production equipment $P$, using energy from outside sources such as wind, water or coal.
+Only work in the forms of human and machine work create useful complexity, which can be formalized as

+The amounts of the used social resources, $L$ and $P$, depends on the used technology, embodied in the production equipment, measured by its value~$K$.